 I have three accents.
 A Māori accent, a Pākehā accent, and a neutral accent.
 I code-switch between the three seamlessly and without noticing.
 A few people say and have said I’m just pretending, that I’m just trying to fit in.
 I promise this is genuinely something I do without thinking.
 My mum and my girlfriend… Continue reading I code-switch: an analysis of how I talk

-There will undoubtedly be constituents of yours writing to oppose the proposed amendments to the Births, Deaths, Marriages, and Relationships Registration Bill.
+I just sent this to Greg O’Connor, MP for Ōhāriu, in support of the Right to Self ID campaign.
+Kia ora Greg, There will undoubtedly be constituents of yours writing to oppose the proposed amendments to the Births, Deaths, Marriages, and Relationships Registration Bill.
 I am writing to urge you not to listen to them.

 [Originally posted on the [email protected] blog] Last year, we asked: “What’s next?”.
 This year, we know: we are. [email protected] is back and better than ever, at the helm of our former Associate Finance Director, Olivia Trass.